 Click on the link below for information about the MTC.
 There is also a practice option for your to have a go under test conditions.

-In our English lessons, we will be exploring a mystery -does a strange aquatic creature lurk underneath the surface of Loch Ness in Scotland?
+As writers, we will be exploring a mystery -does a strange aquatic creature lurk underneath the surface of Loch Ness in Scotland?
 When we have examined all of the evidence presented in different ways - written, digital, video clips - we will use it to write an article for The Week Junior, a children's magazine, entitled 'Does the Loch Ness Monster exist?’'

 We will then read a story about two children meeting the Loch Ness Monster, and will compose our own narratives using the same features and structure.